 - Risky behavior: There was a study published in The Journal of American College Health which showed that teens are more likely to take dangerous risks when high on caffeine.
 This could result in injury or legal trouble.

 - Jitters and Nervousness: Too much caffeine from energy drinks causes some people to shake and be anxious.
 This can interfere with performing needed tasks or cause emotional issues.
-A study out of Perth, Australia found that even just one 250ml energy drink can increase anxiety in young men.
+This study shows how caffeine can elicit anxiety.

 - Vomiting: Too many energy drinks can lead to vomiting.
 This causes dehydration and acid erosion of teeth and esophagus if frequent.

 - Allergic Reactions: Because of the many ingredients in energy drinks reactions could occur, from minor itching to airway constriction.